willmcgugan/pyfilesystem/docs/concepts.rst

 FS objects are not permitted to work with any files / directories outside of the Filesystem they represent.
 If you attempt to open a file or directory outside the root of the FS (e.g. by using "../" in the path) you will get a ``ValueError``.

 There is no concept of a current working directory in PyFilesystem, since it is a common source of bugs and not all filesystems even have such a notion.
-If you want to work with a sub-directory of a FS object, you can use the :meth:`~fs.base.FS.opendir` method which returns another FS object representing the sub-directory.
+If you want to work with a sub-directory of an FS object, you can use the :meth:`~fs.base.FS.opendir` method which returns another FS object representing the sub-directory.

 For example, consider the following directory structure.
 The directory `foo` contains two sub-directories; `bar` and `baz`::